nocksock/kloen/README.md

 - ESM only
 - API might change slightly until 1.0
+- At the momen there is no check, whether a value changed.
+Listeners will be called at every `set` call.
 - Types are not yet fully done

 ## Roadmap to v1